 Two of them are platform-independent and the other two are coupled with one of the most famous open-source testing tools called SoapUI.
 We will describe the functionality of SoapUI in the following sections.

-At the beginning of the article, we have also mentioned that we are using an Excel file for managing and controlling the desired outcome for each tool where dozens of columns are specified.
-Every tool consists of separate Excel files where each column contains description and placeholder where we can specify XML element, optional elements, optional attributes, recursion depth of the elements, desired XSD or WSDL, name of the message, operation, and target directory.
+At the beginning of the article, we also mentioned that we are using an Excel file for managing and controlling the desired outcome for each tool where dozens of columns are specified.
+Every tool consists of separate Excel files where each column contains a description and placeholder where we can specify XML element, optional elements, optional attributes, recursion depth of the elements, desired XSD or WSDL, name of the message, operation, and target directory.